USDA-FSA/fsa-design-system/components/select-multi/index.md

 ## Usage

 {% capture usage_do %}
-* Muliple options need to be shown to the User at one time, while all options are selectable.
+* When multiple options need to be shown to the User at one time, while all options are selectable.
-* The application requires a mechanism to select all or none of the options.
+* If the application requires a mechanism to select all or none of the options.
 {% endcapture %}

 {% capture usage_dont %}